gchalard/inetdoc-api/README.md

 For a YAML file example, see [switch.yaml](templates/switch.yaml).

+## Installation

+Use the following instructions to set up the environment at the type-2 hypervisor system and user levels.

-## Hypervisor Environment Setup
+### Hypervisor Environment Setup

 The hypervisor's main directory is `/var/cache/kvm/masters`.
 It contains both the virtual machine master images and the scripts to start them.

-## Installation

 Ensure `git` is installed on the hypervisor, then run the following command to clone the repository into the `/var/cache/kvm/masters` directory:

 ```bash
 # Create the main masters directory and clone the repository